Your directors hereunder submit their 44 Annual Report together withthe audited accounts for the year ended March 31 2020 (the year).

 Related Party Transactions

-None of the Independent directors are due for reappointment.
+None of the Independent Directors has been proposed for reappointmentthis year.

 Familiarisation Programme of the Independent Directors

 The following are the details of fixed deposits accepted from theshareholders covered under Chapter V of the Act:

 Cost Audit Report

 Cost Audit Report for the FY 2018-19 in XBRL format was filed with MCAon 06.09.2019 vide SRN H87360665.
 CMA K.M.
 Krishnamurthy Cost Accountants were appointedas Cost Auditor of the Company for the FY 2019-20 and the Cost Audit report for the year2019-20 in XBRL format will be filed with MCA well within the due date.
 In accordance withthe provisions of section 148 of the companies Act 2013 the cost records are made andmaintained by the Company.